Sleeping in Airports

 9 Things to do on a layover at Edinburgh Airport

 If you have found yourself with a layover at Edinburgh Airport, you may now be wondering what to do with your time….besides sleep!
-While options are a bit limited, you should be fine for a short visit.
+While options are limited, you should be fine for a short visit.

 1. Grab a bite to eat

 Airport DiningStart your layover off with a bite to eat.
 Leisurely sit-down spots include the Flutes & Tails Champagne Bar and the All Bar One.
-More casual places include a Mexican-style BarBurrito, Yo!Sushi (of conveyor belt sushi fame), and a couple outposts each of The Gathering and Wetherspoon Bar and Restaurant.
+More casual places include a Mexican-style BarBurrito, Yo!Sushi (of conveyor belt sushi fame), and a couple of outposts each of The Gathering and Wetherspoon Bar and Restaurant.
 Krispy Kreme, Starbucks, and Caffe Nero serve up coffee and snacks.
-The pre-Security Costa Coffee is open 24-hours, and an M&S Simply Food is good for more affordable on-the-go bites.
+The pre-Security Costa Coffee is open 24 hours, and an M&S Simply Food is good for more affordable on-the-go bites.

 2. Hang out in the lounge